By Mike Davis

 “It gives us greater hope and a pathway we think we can replicate when it comes to clawbacks,” he said.

 Mike Davis has spent the last decade covering New Jersey local news, marijuana legalization, transportation and a little bit of everything else.
 He’s won a few awards that make his parents very proud.
-Contact him at email@example.com or @byMikeDavis on Twitter.
+Contact him at opens in a new email@example.com new email or opens in a new window@byMikeDavis on Twitter.